Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

-Similar to this nonlinear term, other nonlinear terms in the IM are also linearized and stored in symbolic form.
-These terms are added (or stamped) in the system matrix $Y$ and updated for each iteration of NR.
+Similar to the treatment of nonlinear terms in \eqref{eq:IM_iv}, other nonlinear terms in the IM are also linearized and stored in symbolic form.
+These terms are added (or stamped) in the system matrix $Y$ following the discussion in next subsection and updated for each iteration of NR.